This is a procedure for male sterilization. The two tubes (vas deferens) that carry sperm from the

-Via an incision < 1 cm long over each side of the scrotum, the vas is delivered out, a small section it is removed and the ends of the vas tied.
-The skin cuts are then closed with self-absorbable stitches.
-Unlike female sterilization which is immediately effective, in vasectomy there is still the need for back-up contraception because it takes about 2 months to clear the rest of the sperms within the vas.
-This is verified by sending a sperm sample after 2 months post-surgery.
+Unlike female sterilization which is immediately effective, there is still the need for back-up contraception because it takes about 2 months to clear the rest of the sperms within the vas.
+This is verified by sending a semen sample after 2 months post-surgery.
 Only when the sperm count is zero is it safe to have sex without contraception.

-- scrotal haematoma (blood clot).
-This may need surgical evacuation if it is significant.
+- haematoma (blood clot).
+This may need evacuation if the clot is large

 - sperm granuloma.
-This is a pea-sized lump that forms if sperm leaks from the vas into the surrounding tissue.
-Most sperm granulomas are asymptomatic but sometimes require excision.
+This is a pea-sized lump that forms should sperm leak from the cut vas.
+Most sperm granulomas are asymptomatic but sometimes require excision